Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Estimated Investment Management Fees at Pillar Wealth Management*

-Your Assets Pillar Wealth Management Fee Amounts
+Your Assets Pillar Wealth Management Maximum Fee

 What to Watch Out For

-PWM only has one disclosure on its Form ADV.
-In 2016, the firm paid a fine of $5,750 for allegedly failing to file annual notices with the commissioner of business oversight for the state of California, and for failing to pay annual notice filing fees.
+PWM has one disclosure on its Form ADV.
+In 2016, the firm paid a fine of $5,750 for allegedly failing to file annual notices with the commissioner of business oversight for the state of California, and for allegedly failing to pay annual notice filing fees.

 Also, PWM’s minimum account size requirement of $5 million and minimum annual fee of $15,000 may not be financially suitable for all looking to work with an investment firm.

 However, as a fee-only firm, PWM is compensated solely by the advisory fees that clients pay, not commissions for selling third-party products and services.
-This means PWM advisors don't have a conflict on interest between advising their clients and recommending products to generate a commission.
+This means PWM advisors don't have a conflict of interest between advising their clients and recommending products to generate a commission.

 All information was accurate as of the writing of this article.